Keep your heart healthy during and after cancer

 As the incidence of cancer increases, so does treatment survival.
 Kids with cancer often grow into adulthood.
 Adults with cancer can make it to old age.
 In other words, more people are being treated and are having better outcomes than ever before.

 With all this advancement in cancer care, another health issue began to emerge in survivors: heart disease.
-We sat down with Elina Yamada, M.D., and Monika Leja, M.D., from the University of Michigan Health System's new Cardio-Oncology Program, to understand how cancer treatment can affect the heart.
+We sat down with Elina Yamada, M.D., and Monika Leja, M.D., from the Michigan Medicine's new Cardio-Oncology Program, to understand how cancer treatment can affect the heart.

-What does the Health System's new Cardio-Oncology Program offer patients?
+What does the new Cardio-Oncology Program offer patients?

 Our clinic will give patients care from cardiologists well-versed in toxicities related to cancer treatment that most cardiologists don't know much about.